 At Park we do not put any limits on what children can achieve.

 When learning any new skill there will be times when children will find things challenging and need support and encouragements to persist and ‘keep trying’.

 Being kind allows everyone to communicate better, be more compassionate

-In 1941, shortly after Palmyra School moved to Bournemouth, Miss Gittings took over as head, becoming one of the youngest head teachers in Bournemouth.
-Palmyra School still only had seven pupils who were taught in one classroom.
-Miss Gittings changed the name to Park School.
-She was the only teacher and had to work very hard, sometimes her mother helped her out so she could have a break.
-Mr Gittings ran a school for boys - St Withrams in Boscombe.
+In 1941, Miss Gittings took over as Head, one of the youngest in Bournemouth.
+As Palmyra School still only had seven pupils, she changed the name to Park School.
+As the only teacher, she had to work very hard, sometimes relying on her mother for help.

 Park School continued to grow and grow.
 The Gittings bought number 43 to extend the school and to provide a home for themselves.

-Mrs Gitting’s sister came to teach with her and as the school grew, a new teacher was employed - Mrs Smith.
-Mrs Smith taught at Park School for 20 years.
-When she died the children collected money which they gave to the Gittings.
-The Gittings built a hall which was called The Smith Memorial hall.
-Assemblies were held in the hall.
-The hall is still part of Park School today and is currently where Nursery Oaks are.
+As the school grew, Mrs Gitting’s sister came to teach with her, and a new teacher - Mrs Smith who taught at Park for 20 years.
+When she died, The Smith Memorial Hall was built in her name.
+The hall is still part of Park School today.

 Park School family grew even further and opened its own Nursery in 2008